-They look like they leapt out of a Dr. Zeus book — super-size balls stuck like lollipops on long flexible stems.
-Alliums can be startling the first time you encounter them.
-That being said, there’s so much to love about these drought tolerant plants, including long bloom period and resistance to most pests and diseases.
-And their whimsical appeal can sure liven up a garden.
+They look like they hopped out of a Dr. Zeus book — bright purple balls stuck like lollipops on tall, sturdy stems.
+Ornamental onions (alliums) can be startling the first time you see them.
+That said, there’s so much to love about these magnificent plants, including long bloom period and resistance to most pests and diseases.
+And their curious appeal can really liven up a garden.
 Continue reading →

-Gardening at the shore can present its own set of challenges.
-Plants that behave one way in town can look entirely different at the shore.
-Still, there are many good options to choose from that can handle a stiff breeze and some salt in the soil.
-It just takes a little know-how and some tough maritime plants, and you can create a coastal garden that has non-stop blooms from now until fall.
+Seashore gardening can present its own set of challenges.
+Plants that do well in the suburbs often perform differently at the shore.
+Still, there are many species to choose from that don’t mind drying winds and some salt in the soil.
+It just takes a little know-how and the right plants, and you can create a coastal garden that flowers non-stop from now until fall.

-Coastal gardens often bear the brunt of high winds that can leave plants vulnerable to breakage.
-And salt spray can damage buds, stems and leaves, leading to dieback.
-Often, these symptoms don’t show up until late winter or early spring.
-However, some of these factors can be mitigated by protection.
+Strong winds are typical to the seashore – after all, that’s what produced them.
+And coastal gardens often bear the brunt of these winds that can leave plants vulnerable to breakage.
+Salt spray not only can damage buds, stems and leaves, but can also lead to dieback.
+Often, these symptoms don’t show up until early spring.

-Indeed, in order to perform at their best, seaside plants need some extra protection.
+In order to perform at their best, seaside plants need some protection.
 Screens are one way to protect vulnerable blooms.
-Or, consider siting your garden in an area close to the house or behind a stand of trees to help break the wind and lessen its impact.
+Another way is to site your garden close to the house or behind a stand of trees that can help break the wind and lessen its impact.

 My own seaside garden: a mix of mostly drought-tolerant plants

-If you’re gardening at the shore, you are gardening in sandy soil, which is naturally more porous.
-Porous soil tends to drain quickly, meaning it doesn’t easily retain water.
-You can combat this by adding generous amounts of compost, leafmold or other organic matter to your soil.
-This will help conserve moisture and provide much-needed nutrients for your plants to grow.
+If you’re growing plants at the shore, you are gardening in sandy soil.
+And sandy soil is naturally more porous.
+This means it tends to drain quickly and has trouble retaining water.
+You can combat this by adding compost, leafmold or other organic matter to your soil.
+This will not only help it conserve moisture, but also provide essential nutrients that your plants need to grow.

 Sandy soil drains water more rapidly